 Fax: (865) 981-8005

 Campus tours, conducted by current students who are members of our Maryville College Ambassador program, leave Fayerweather Hall from the Office of Admissions three times a day, Monday through Friday (10 am, 11 am, and 2 pm).
+Summer tours are only offered Monday through Friday at 11 am and 2 pm.
 Saturday visits are accommodated through a series of Open House programs or campus tours offered on select Saturdays during the Academic Year (at 10am); check with the Office of Admissions or our Events Page for dates and times.

 Check out our Admissions Events calendar for additional Saturday visit dates!
 To sign-up for one of the Saturday visit days below (campus tour at 10 am, Q&A with an Admissions Counselor at 11 am), click here.

 |Saturday, September 6, 2014||Saturday, January 31, 2015|